appukuttan-shailesh/SDC-BIDS-fMRI/README.md

 ## Background

-This is one sub-module within the [Neuroimaging cirriculum][neuro_cirriculum].
+This is one sub-module within the [Neuroimaging curriculum][neuro_curriculum].
 Visit the link to view all the modules associated with the Neuroimaging Carpentries program.

 **fMRI Analysis in Python** is a programme developed to facilitate reproducibility in functional neuroimaging analyses.
 Python is emerging as a standard language of data analysis, visualization, and workflow building.
 More recently, it has rapidly been adopted by the neuroimaging community as a means of developing powerful open-source tools in favour of historically used opaque software such as AFNI, FSL and SPM.
 In addition, the barrier to entry to Python is low - meaning that you as the user can easily develop your own packages and contribute to the open-source codebase of neuroimaging!